 Stephanie has always been active in her church, children’s schools, and community.
 She is a Past President of the Board of Director of the Dallas Habitat for Humanity and a member of their Advisory Board.
 Stephanie chaired the Community Involvement Committee and the Corporate Counsel Section of the Dallas Bar Association.
 She was Girl Scout leader and active with her sons’ Boy Scout Troop, acting as Advancement Chair for many years and attending summer camp with the Troop.

 Stephanie enjoys traveling with her husband, being with her family and the Dallas Stars.

-Ryan is an Eagle Scout and graduated high school at Richland Collegiate High School.
-Ryan graduated from the University of North Texas with a bachelor’s degree in Entrepreneurship.
-He was a member of the Baptist Student Ministries at the University of North Texas where he met his wife, Kristine.
-Ryan attended the Dallas Institute of Funeral Service and is a member of the honor mortuary fraternity, Pi Sigma Eta.
-Ryan and Kristine work at the funeral home together.
+He went to high school at Richland Collegiate High School, and graduated from the University of North Texas with a bachelor’s degree in Entrepreneurship.
+He was a member of the Baptist Student Ministries (BSM) at the University of North Texas where he met his wife, Kristine.
+Ryan served on the Texas BSM State Lead Team.
+He attended the Dallas Institute of Funeral Service and is a member of the honor mortuary fraternity, Pi Sigma Eta, where he served as the President of the Chaper.